mir-pias/periodic_folder_sync/README.md

 # periodic_folder_sync
-test task for the position of Developer in QA with Python

 This Python script can be used to synchronize two folders periodically.
 It monitors a source folder for changes and updates a replica folder to match the source folder's contents. the user can specify the source and replica folder paths, the sync interval, and log file path.